numpy/numpy/doc/source/reference/c-api.array.rst

     Compute a product-sum over the last dimension of *obj1* and the second-to-last dimension of *obj2*.
 For 2-d arrays this is a matrix-product.
 Neither array is conjugated.

+.. cfunction:: PyObject* PyArray_MatrixProduct2(PyObject* obj1, PyObject* obj, PyObject *out)

+    .. versionadded:: 1.6

+    Same as PyArray_MatrixProduct, but store the result in *out*.
+The output array must have the correct shape, type, and be C-contiguous, or an exception is raised.

 .. cfunction:: PyObject* PyArray_CopyAndTranspose(PyObject \* op)